Coronavirus / Covid-19 Information

 This applies even if your child has previously had Covid-19, been vaccinated or tested negative on a LF device at home.

-Your child and the whole household must self-isolate until the result of the test comes back.
+Your child (and potentially others in the household) must self-isolate until the result of the test comes back.

 – If the test result is negative, then your child may return to school.

-– If your child tests positive for Covid-19 (either using a LF test or NHS test), they and the whole household must self-isolate for 10 days.
+– If your child tests positive for Covid-19 (either using a LF test or NHS test), they must self-isolate for 10 days and adult members of the household or close contacts may need to isolate depending on their vaccination status and as advised by NHS Track and Trace.

 Your child may return to school on day 11, providing they are not experiencing Covid-19 symptoms or upon presentation of a negative PCR test result (showing the date of the test).